sendgrid/docs/content/docs/ui/sending-email/editor.md

 1. From the left-hand navigation, select **Marketing**, and then click **Campaigns**.
 1. Click **Create Campaign**.
-<br>To create a campaign using an existing campaign, find the campaign you want to use and click the action menu next to the campaign.
+<br>To create a campaign using an existing campaign, find the campaign you want to use, and click the action menu next to the campaign.
 Then, select **Edit** or **Duplicate**.

 ![]({{root_url}}/img/campaigns_dashboard_categories_search.png)